 Alternately, we do accommodate private evaluations if your needs require it.
 In-home evaluations are billed as a single private lesson.
 (Note that as of June 2018, the State of Kentucky requires small animal business to pay 6% of revenue to the Kentucky Dept of Revenue and this tax is added on to all of our services)

 - Billed individually.

-- Available to those who have completed 10 weeks of private or group classes.
+- Available to those who have graduated our Novice 10 week curriculum.

 - Lesson plans range from preparations for therapy dog work to off-leash refinement.

 - Courses expand upon advanced obedience, including Open Obedience and Utility training.

 - The fastest way to the dog of your dreams.

 - Orientations are held at the Fern Creek Community Center.

 - Utilizing flexible scheduling, you’ll have your choice of multiple classes each week.
 Does Monday work best for your schedule this week?
 We’ll see you Monday.
 Sunday works better next week?
 We’ll see you then.

 - Class size is limited, so book your spot early.